U.S. warship sails through Taiwan Strait amid heightened China tensions

-The ship sailed north through the waterway and was monitored by Taiwan's armed forces, the island's defence ministry said in a statement on Thursday.
+TAIPEI (Reuters) - China accused the United States on Thursday of playing a dangerous game with its support for Taiwan, after a U.S. warship passed through the sensitive Taiwan Strait following heightened military tension between China and Taiwan.

-It described the sailing as an "ordinary mission", saying there was no cause for alarm.
+China has been angered by the Trump administration's stepped-up support for the island it considers its own, such as more arms sales, U.S. patrols near Taiwan and last month's visit to Washington by Taiwan Vice President-elect William Lai.

-Anthony Junco, a spokesman for the U.S. Seventh Fleet, said the ship was the guided-missile destroyer USS McCampbell, which conducted "a routine Taiwan Strait transit March 25 (local time) in accordance with international law".
+Anthony Junco, a spokesman for the U.S. Seventh Fleet, said the guided-missile destroyer USS McCampbell conducted "a routine Taiwan Strait transit" on March 25, in line with international law.

 Taiwan is China's most sensitive territorial and diplomatic issue and Beijing has never ruled out the use of force to bring the island under its control.
 The narrow Taiwan Strait that separates the island from China is a frequent source of tension.

-In recent weeks China's air force has carried out several exercises close to Taiwan, causing Taiwan's mostly U.S.-equipped military to scramble fighters to intercept and warn away the Chinese aircraft.
+In recent weeks China's air force has conducted several exercises close to Taiwan, prompting its mostly U.S.-equipped military to scramble fighters to intercept and warn away the Chinese aircraft.

-Taiwan has called the Chinese drills provocative and has called on China to pay more attention to fighting the spread of the coronavirus rather than menacing Taiwan.
+Taiwan has called the drills provocative, and urged China to pay more attention to fighting a coronavirus pandemic, rather than menace it.

 The United States, like most countries, has no official relations with Taiwan, but is the island's most important international supporter and main source of arms.